yell0wsuit/MARIOFont/README.md

 # MARIOFont
-The Mario fonts you usually see in Mario games.
+The Mario fonts you usually see in Mario games in binary format.
 Currently this repo has: `MARIO_Font_v3_Solid.otf` and `MARIOMAKER.otf`

 ## MARIO_Font_v3_Solid.otf
 ![image](https://i.imgur.com/Gn4b1H9.png)